facebook/create-react-app/packages/react-scripts/template/README.md

 * You could switch from using HTML5 history API to routing with hashes.
 If you use React Router, you can switch to `hashHistory` for this effect, but the URL will be longer and more verbose (for example, `http://user.github.io/todomvc/#/todos/42?_k=yknaj`).
 [Read more](https://github.com/reactjs/react-router/blob/master/docs/guides/Histories.md#histories) about different history implementations in React Router.
 * Alternatively, you can use a trick to teach GitHub Pages to handle 404 by redirecting to your `index.html` page with a special redirect parameter.
 You would need to add a `404.html` file with the redirection code to the `build` folder before deploying your project, and you’ll need to add code handling the redirect parameter to `index.html`.
 You can find a detailed explanation of this technique [in this guide](https://github.com/rafrex/spa-github-pages).

+You can configure a custom domain with GitHub pages, by adding a `CNAME` file to the `public/` folder.

 ### Heroku

 Use the [Heroku Buildpack for Create React App](https://github.com/mars/create-react-app-buildpack).<br>